 Aesthetic

 This option may appear to be standard minimalist footwear, but the Xero Aqua X Sport delivers exceptional performance both on land and in water.
 These water shoes feature excellent drainage and versatility, are lightweight, and provide outstanding traction.
-They are thin and lack built-in warmth when in water, but they can adapt to accommodate additional insulation.
-When out of the water, they perform well across various terrain, though their minimalist design offers less cushioning and stability, which may not suit everyone.
+They are thin and lack built-in warmth when in water, but they can be adapted to accommodate additional insulation.
+When out of the water, they perform well across various types of terrain, though their minimalist design offers less cushioning and stability, which may not suit everyone.
 We also greatly appreciated their fit adjustability, which utilizes a shock cord closure system.

 We spent over two months testing for this review in the super-wet Pacific Northwest and the Central Coast of California, paddling, river walking, running, hiking, and canyoneering to evaluate how these shoes measured up.
 We also waded up and down frigid, snowmelt streams in the Colorado Rockies.
-We often used a tried-and-true shoe testing method: we wore different shoes on each foot and constantly rotated shoes the same day, making it easy to figure out which foot was happier and which shoe was higher performing.
+We used our tried-and-true shoe testing method: wearing different shoes on each foot and constantly rotating shoes throughout the day, making it easy to figure out which foot was happier and thus which shoe was higher performing.
+Comfort and traction tests are the two most important metrics, each corresponding to 25% of the overall weighted score.
+Throughout testing, we kept in mind what paddlers, canyoneers, and water-loving folks like about their shoes, often asking friends for their thoughts on the variety of water shoes.

 Our water shoe testing is divided across six different performance metrics:

-Comfort tests (25% of total weighted score)
+Comfort tests (25% of overall score)

-Traction tests (25% weighting)
+Traction tests (25% of overall score)

-Warmth tests (15% weighting)
+Warmth tests (15% of overall score)

-Versatility tests (15% weighting)
+Versatility tests (15% of overall score)

-Sensitivity tests (10% weighting)
+Sensitivity tests (10% of overall score)

-Durability tests (10% weighting)
+Durability tests (10% of overall score)

 Why Trust GearLab